RedHatRanger/rhcsa9vagrant/rhcsa-practice-questions/13_root_password_reset.md

 ***On Node2***
-# Restore root password on Node2 / Breaking into the System
+# Reset the root password on Node2 / "Breaking into the System"

 ### QUESTION #13:
 You do not know the root password on ```Node2```, but You have physical access to the machine.
 Create a new root password and log into the system.